 - It will take around 10 minutes to install stock firmware on Galaxy S8.
 If the flashing is unsuccessful due to some reason.
 Then try with some other version of Odin.

 - Finally, if the flashing is successful.
-Your phone will reboot and it will have official stock firmware of Samsung.
+Your phone will reboot and it will have the official stock firmware of Samsung.

 If the firmware that you downloaded and extracted has more than one file then select the corresponding file in its specific tab in Odin.
 Identify the files from their extension type. typeBL belongs to Bootloader, AP belongs to PDA, select CP in Phone(Modem) tab and select CSC file in CSC tab.

 The new smartphones of Samsung support Smart switch, it is a great software in order to backup all your data to your pc or you can also use it to install official firmware on your Galaxy smartphones.
-Only the few latest ones like Note 8, Galaxy S7 and S8.
+Only a few latest ones like Note 8, Galaxy S7 and S8.

 The process is pretty easy, just follow the steps below:

-- Smart switch will recognise your phone.
+- The smart switch will recognize your phone.